Database schema 300

 Why does 3Di switch to GeoPackage?

--GeoPackage is increasingly becoming a new standard for the storage of GIS vector data, while the further development and maintenance of Spatialite is uncertain.
+• GeoPackage is increasingly becoming a new standard for the storage of GIS vector data, while the further development and maintenance of Spatialite is uncertain.

-• Some useful tooling that is available for GeoPackage is not for Spatialite.
+• Some useful tooling that is available for GeoPackage is not available for Spatialite.
 For example, geodiff, which allows you to gain insight into differences between GeoPackages and transfer them from one GeoPackage to another.

 What are the advantages of changing the database schema?